Easy faux-robin egg craft project.

 Gather up a whole bunch of plastic Easter eggs.

 Glue the sides together.
 I think the finished product looks better with the eggs that come in a top and bottom half, as opposed to two equal sides.

-I used goop, but any glue, even regular old Elmer’s would work.
+I used Amazing Goop, but any glue, even regular old Elmer’s would work.

 Once they’re dry, take them out to your scary spray painting area and give them a good shot of plastic primer.
 (This is important if you would like to keep the rest of your paint on the egg, as opposed to having it chip or smear off.)

 Once they’re coated with the primer and have had time to dry, you add the base coat.
-The base coat has some texture to it, which is important to help hide the little seam in the plastic where the two halves fit together.
+I used Fleck Stone, but any textured spray paint will do, as long as it has some texture to it.
+It is important to help hide the little seam in the plastic where the two halves fit together.

 Spray the eggs and let them dry.
 Then turn them over and hit the remaining sides.